SAN DIEGO DISABILITY BENEFITS

-Please understand, however, that providing a free consultation is not the same thing as accepting representation.
-We examine the merits of your case.
+Please understand, however, that giving you a free review of your case is not the same thing as us becoming your law firm.
+First, we examine the merits of your case.
 But, we can only do that based upon the facts you give us.
-If you don’t give us all the facts, then we have to make a decision about the merits of our case anyway.
+If you don’t give us all the facts, then we have to make a decision about the merits of your case anyway.

 Sometimes, we will request that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
-Even if we ask for more information, it does not mean we accept representation or that we are your attorney.
+Even if we ask for more information, it does not mean that we are your attorney.

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork to fill out.
 This paperwork must be returned to us immediately.

-If you do not sign and send the paperwork back, then we are not representing you.
-We will send you a pre-paid envelope to send the paperwork back to us.
-Or, we will accept electronically signed paperwork.
+If you do not sign and send the paperwork back, then we are not your law firm.
+We will send you a stamped envelope to send the paperwork back to us.
+Or, we will accept some electronically signed paperwork.

 CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE BASIS

 If you are seeking Social Security Disability benefits in San Diego, you should hire an attorney with experience.
-An attorney can help you apply for disability benefits.
+An attorney can help you apply for SSD benefits.

 Studies show that you are three times more likely to win benefits if you hire an attorney.
-In order to hire Cannon Disability, all you need to do is call or contact us.
-We offer a free consultation over the phone.
+In order to hire us, all you need to do is call or contact us.
+We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This is a contingency fee.
 It means if we win your SSD and SSI case, you pay the attorney fee out of your past due or back benefits.
 If you do not win, there is no attorney fee to pay.